cazcaz/Visualisations/README.md

 NumPy - https://numpy.org/

 ### 3DShapeMaker
 Takes three lists of coordinates which each describe a polygon.
 The polygons are placed on a plane made from two of the three standard coordinate axes and extended infinitely on the remaining axis.
 A large number of points are then tested, and if they are inside of all three of the extended polygons, then they are plotted and shown.
-The final result is a psuedo 3D-shape.
+The final result is a pseudo 3D-shape.
 Currently the program shows a 3D sword.

 Requires Matplotlib